 Note, general advice for all group members can be found here.
 (Everyone should read this!)

-“What are you most concerned about in the realm of tech ethics?”
+“What are you most concerned about as either a user or developer of technology?”
 Your goal is to produce an episode for a new podcast series at Notre Dame on topics in tech ethics.

 Your goal is to produce a second episode for the podcast, what else are you concerned about in the realm of tech ethics?

-On May 4th, podcasts will be due from each group to be submitted here.
+On Nov 24th (tentative), podcasts will be due from each group to be submitted here.